Hawaii Real Estate Market

 Big Interest in Hawaii Real Estate

-Each year from November to March, Americans, i.e., Californians begin searching for houses for sale in Hawaii.
+Each year Americans, i.e., Californians search for houses for sale in Hawaii.
 Some are just looking as they visit for their annual golf vacations.
 And that’s how the word about Hawaii real estate has always spread.

 In an interview on sfgate.com, Hawaii Realtor Julie Peters, an agent with Island Boutique Realty said she sold 5 properties unseen.
 She cites that California, Oregon and Washington is where buyers are coming from.